 ENTRANCE REQUIREMENTS Students must be at least 18 years of age and should have a minimum of a high school diploma or equivalent.
 This requirement may be waived under special conditions.
 “No student shall be denied admission on the basis of age, sex, race, color, creed, national origin or religious preference, handicapping condition or familial status.”

 REGISTRATION AND TUITION POLICY Broker Pre-licensing and Post-Licensing:Minimum $100 deposit with signed contract applied toward the tuition.
 Balance due by first day of class.
 We accept cash, check, Visa and MasterCard.
 Textbook must be purchased in person or shipped. $10 shipping fee will apply.

 Each student must execute, prior to the start of his or her first scheduled class meeting, an enrollment contract which sets forth the basic rights and obligations of both the school and the student and which has been approved by the North Carolina Real Estate Commission.
 Special accommodation request letter must be submitted at the time of registration and be accompanied by documentation from a professional in the area of disability.

 REFUND POLICY Broker Pre-licensing and Post-licensing: Prior to the start of the course, a student may withdraw from the course and receive a refund on tuition minus a $25 administrative fee.
 NO REFUNDS ON TEXTBOOKS OR ADDITIONAL STUDY MATERIALS.
 NO REFUNDS AFTER A CLASS HAS STARTED.
 If textbooks are updated or changed, the student is required to purchase a current textbook.
 Course Cancellation Policy: If a single class is canceled due to weather, instructor illness, etc., the material will be covered in the next scheduled class and the course ending date will be extended by the class time missed.
 If the school postpones or cancels an entire course, the student will receive a full tuition refund.

-COURSE COMPLETION POLICY A comprehensive final course exam will account for 100% of the student’s grade for the Broker Pre-licensing Course.
-Students must score a minimum of 75% on the course final or retake exam.
+COURSE COMPLETION POLICY A comprehensive final course exam will account for 100% of the student’s grade for Broker Pre- and Post-licensing courses.